Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 The loss of the three legions was a major shock to the Roman Empire.
 The emperor, Augustus, was reportedly so distraught by the news that he tore his clothes and banged his head against a wall.
 The battle also significantly impacted Roman military strategy, leading to a more cautious approach to expansion in northern Europe.

-The Battle of the Teutoburg Forest is a reminder of the fragility of power and the importance of underestimating one’s enemies.
+The Battle of the Teutoburg Forest is a reminder of the fragility of power and the importance of not underestimating one’s enemies.
 It is also a testament to the resilience of the Germanic tribes, who united and defeated a powerful Roman army.

 Infrastructure and Public Works